johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments.md

 ![title image reading "Permissioning Azure Pipelines with Bicep and Role Assignments" and some Azure logos](../static/blog/2021-09-12-permissioning-azure-pipelines-bicep-role-assignments/permissioning-azure-pipelines-with-bicep-and-role-assignments.png)

-We're following this approach as an alternative to [exporting connection strings](./2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md), as these can be viewed in the Azure Portal; which may be an security issue if you have many people who are able to access the portal and view outputs.
+We're following this approach as an alternative to [exporting connection strings](./2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md), as these can be viewed in the Azure Portal; which may be an security issue if you have many people who are able to access the portal and view deployment outputs.

 There's a number of steps to this: